pierophp/laravel-queue-manager/README.md

 ### Generating a job

-Generate a class that extends LaravelQueueManager\AbstractJob.
+You need generate a class that extends LaravelQueueManager\AbstractJob.

-It's necessary implement 2 methods:
+It's necessary to implement 2 methods:

 | Method | Description |
 | --- | --- |